RexKramerXV/EDMultiCMDR/README.md

 - Uses only built-in cmdlets available in Windows PowerShell 5.1.

 Runtime behavior: the script warns at startup if the running PowerShell version is older than 5.1.
 If you must run on PowerShell Core/7 the script should still work, but testing is recommended.

-Troubleshooting: "Access is denied" when starting Frontier launcher

-- If you see an error like "This command cannot be run due to the error: Access is denied." when the script tries to launch MinEdLauncher for a Frontier account, this usually means Windows prevented starting an interactive GUI process under the supplied credential using Start-Process -Credential.
-- The script now attempts a ProcessStartInfo fallback, but if that also fails try one of these mitigations:
-  - Run the script elevated (right-click PowerShell → Run as administrator) and try again.
-  - Ensure the target Windows user account can log on locally / has permissions to start the launcher.
-  - Create a scheduled task that runs MinEdLauncher under the target account (highest compatibility for interactive GUI starting) and invoke that task instead.
-  - Check corporate/group policies / UAC settings which may prevent starting processes under alternate credentials.